ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/06_point_estimation/01_mle--motivation.md

 # Maximum Likelihood Estimation: Motivation

+**Point estimation** is a statistical method used to estimate the value of an unknown population parameter (such as the mean, variance, or proportion) by using a single value, called a point estimate, calculated from sample data.

+In other words, point estimation provides a single best guess for a population parameter based on observed data.
+Common examples include using the sample mean to estimate the population mean, the sample variance to estimate the population variance, and the sample proportion to estimate the population proportion.

+There are various methods for obtaining point estimates, and one of the most widely used is **maximum likelihood estimation (MLE)**.

 Maximum likelihood estimation (MLE) is a fundamental concept in machine learning for training models.
 The idea behind MLE is simple:

 > Given some evidence (data), you want to find the scenario (model or parameters) that most likely produced that evidence.